 William V. Moore Student Research Conference

 The conference is an opportunity for advanced high school and undergraduate students to present research on a variety of topics, including Southern and South Carolina politics, civil rights, political extremism, educational opportunity and economic development, political communication,human geographies and world politics.
 The conference is held in honor of William V. Moore, Phd., and reflects Professor Moore’s passionate commitment to undergraduate education and improving political discourse and educational and economic opportunities for all South Carolinians.
-The 2015 conference will be held in April in the Stern Center at the College of Charleston.
+The conference will be held on April 10, 2015 in the Stern Center at the College of Charleston.
 Applications for this year's conference are due on Friday, February 27.

 2014 Moore Student Research Conference Slide Show